Do you have a disorganised manager?

 Given the potential challenges working with a disorganised manager may present, it is important to consider how you can facilitate your relationship to make the most of your position and the work environment.

-Aim to identify and focus on your manager’s strengths – whilst they may not be organised, there may be other aspects of their work they excel in, for example, offering new ideas, being a real “people person”, and/or having a positive working relationship with senior leaders.
+They may not be organised, but there may be other aspects of their work they excel in.
+For example, offering new ideas, being a real “people person”, and/or having a positive working relationship with senior leaders.
 By focusing on some positives, this will put you in a stronger position when needing to manage and overcome the challenges posed by their disorganised approach.

-Make sure you prioritise and keep things simple.
 When meeting with your disorganised manager, start your discussion with the most important items first if there is a risk that their focus may be easily diverted.
-Avoid overwhelming them with too many ideas at any one time, and ensure you keep your needs and actions easy to follow for everyone.
+Avoid overwhelming them with too many ideas at any one time.
+Ensure you keep your needs and actions easy to follow for everyone.

-Whilst you may experience frustration when working with your disorganised manager, the potential gaps in their approach may offer an opportunity to “lead-up” within your team.
+Whilst you may experience frustration when working with your disorganised manager, the potential gaps in their approach may offer an opportunity to “lead up” within your team.
 This is not about covering up any mistakes or taking on their workload, but it may give you exposure to processes and tasks that you might not otherwise be party to.
 Commit to identifying opportunities in the workplace, rather than always focusing on the challenges and ensure any action taken is beneficial to the whole team.

-Focusing on the wider good of the organisation and what you can, personally, do to contribute to its success will be essential.
-If you feel strongly that your manager’s approach is negative on you and your team, carefully consider how best to address this with the individual concerned, and/or draw on the support of colleagues, including your HR representative, to determine a fair and collective approach to raising concerns and working towards solutions.
+If you feel strongly that your manager’s approach is negative towards you and your team, carefully consider how best to address this with the individual concerned.
+Also, draw on the support of colleagues, including your HR representative, to determine a fair and collective approach to raising concerns and working towards solutions.

 Leave a Reply